chrisgibson17/django-battlenet-oauth2/README.md

 THIS LIBRARY IS NOT ASSOCIATED WITH, OR ENDORSED BY, BLIZZARD IN ANY WAY.

+##Installation

+Clone the repo: git clone git@github.com:chrisgibson17/django-battlenet-oauth2.git (or use GitHub client) Navigate to the local repo and run: (sudo) python setup.py install

-Some caveats before you look at the example:
+_Some caveats before you look at the example:_

 * `state_generator()` is for testing/example purposes only.
 DO NOT USE THIS IN PRODUCTION.